FRANCES BILLINGE

 Brimley and Langaller Manor– Langaller, which included Higher and Lower Brimley Chapple and Whistelwell, was a medieval manor.
 There are some manor records but it is difficult to find who lived where, and the location of some holdings is no longer known.
 If you have any records which might help please do contact me.
 I have listed all the historic holdings and also the names of tenants from the rent records so do let me know if these relate to your family.

 Civil War- under Topics.
 Bovey Tracey in the English civil war is described from sources written at the time and later descriptions.
 Some of the local memories are based on fact but others are just legends.
+I am giving a talk on this at the Dartmoor National Park Authorioty local history day on 15 June 2024.

 Field Names- under Discoveries.
 There are hundreds of field names in Bovey Tracey.
 I have traced their meanings and picked out a few of the most interesting ones.
 Do contact me if you would like to know about a particular field or farm.
 I wonder if Castle Down was the site of an ancient fort; are Spirux fields by ancient bridleways; was Cost is Lost poor quality land or was it a pun?